jonnor/brewing-audio-event-detection/README.md

 allowing Machine Learning to be done in the cloud using familiar tools like Python.
 Or models can be deployed onto the sensor itself, for a highly efficient on-edge ML solution.

-## TODO

-- Add an overall picture.
-Fermentation tank, sensor/microphone
-- Link to the code entrypoints
-- Add info about how to setup/run